Thursday, November 8, 2012 hours 17:30

 The reading of the archaeological record has made it possible to reconstruct with great precision a part of the way crossed by the river Auser in the first half of the third century.
 At this point the cargo ship called "Ship A " sank, reclining on the south shore, within the which were located the " bagaglio del marinaio."
 This finding is of great importance for the general interpretation of the entire deposit of Pisa and, in particular, of the north-east area of the site, where in a small space a little more than two feet thickness of the deposit, went to tangle vessels A, D and I, for one chronological development from the third to the seventh century AD.

+The possibility of dating with great precision, thanks to the materials of the load but, above all, thanks to the coins that were found inside the wooden box, the sinking of the ship A, has set a benchmark in the chronological complex stratigraphic sequence.
 So the wooden box is primarily a closed context, still in situ, within a scheme extremely fluid such as that which saw the formation of many river banks, and the arrival of many massive floods that have shaped and reshaped the landscape of Pisa in over many centuries.
 But, as will be seen in the contributions included in this volume, this artefat means also many other things.

 First of all it opens a view on the ancient technology, allowing us to explore the development of the techniques of carpentry, and on how these ones have evolved in the Imperial age and how much, however, have borrowed from the refined experiences gained in the same field in the Hellenistic period.
 The choice of wooden species with which the box was produced confirms the great ability of the Roman world to draw on a wide variety of species not necessarily local and at the same time, the style of the artefact describes the ancient traditions to whose the forms produced in the third century were still inspired, even with details such as the two-colour surface, that have little to do with functionality and a lot to do with the evolution of fashion and taste.